 The VR storytelling project was created to commemorate the 73rd anniversary of the Warsaw Uprising.
-It was the first VR project to be implemented by the Warsaw Rising Museum – a tribute of Warsaw’s residents to those who fought and died for independent Poland and its free capital.
+It was the first VR project to be implemented by our Client’s Public Institution; a tribute of Warsaw’s residents to those who fought and died for independent Poland and its free capital.

 VR simulation development

 Visual results video

 Show the visitors how it was really like during the Uprising

 The project’s objective was to attract more visitors to the museum and to present the history of that period to the young generation in an innovative and engaging way, as well as to give them the opportunity to get an impression of what it was like back then.